samh4cks/samh4cks.github.io/_posts/2022-12-20-legacy-hackthebox.md

 ![](/assets/images/writeups/Legacy-HTB/banner.png)

-This writeup is based on Legacy on Hack the box.

 ## TL;DR

 This writeup is based on [__Legacy__](https://app.hackthebox.com/machines/Legacy) on Hack the box.
 It was a windows box.
 It starts with Samba.